iamtalwinder/product-graphql-api-nestjs/README.md

 ## About

 This project, "Product GraphQL API," is a NestJS/MongoDB GraphQL API focused on e-commerce and inventory management.
 It's designed to handle various user roles, manage products effectively, and provide real-time updates on inventory.
-Developed by Talwinder Singh, the API aims to offer a robust backend solution for modern web applications.

 ## Features